hindman/optopus/README.md

 Because Optopus configuration rests on a textual foundation, providing users with more flexibility and control over the structuring of help text is fairly easy to accomodate.
-To illustrate, consider Example 4 (the wrangle script) and imagine that the developer wanted to organize the help text by subcommand, with various chunks of literal text and sub-headings mixed in.
+To illustrate, consider [Example 4][#example-4] (the wrangle script) and imagine that the developer wanted to organize the help text by subcommand, with various chunks of literal text and sub-headings mixed in.
 That can probably be achieved with argparse using multiple argument groups per subparser, but most developers would not bother with the hassle.
 With Optopus, developers will be able to directly type what is wanted (provided that a few basic syntax rules are followed).
 Here is an illustration of what the grep section of that help text might look like.
 Admittedly, this presentation is too elaborate for the script at hand, but the main point is just to illustrate the ease of organizing help text as needed.

 ```
 grep::